centreon/centreon-collect/broker/doc/broker-doc.md

 #### caution

 grpc threads block at shutdown if grpc object aren't cleanly stopped.
 For example, we must call ClientBeReactor::Finish before delete.
 That's why grpc::stream::stop must be called before destruction (shared_ptr< stream >::reset()).
-So be careful to not forget a case (a catch handler)
+So be careful to not forget a case (a catch handler).
+Another issue: channel is owned both by connector and client stream context.
+At shutdown, if the last owner is client stream object, client destructor is called by OnDone method called by a grpc thread.
+Then channel destructor is called by grpc thread.
+The issue is that channel destructor tries to join current grpc thread.
+The solution is to leave stream destruction job to asio threads.

 #### Main classes